baky0905/personal-website/blog/2021-02-28-data-engineering-part1.md

 ## In the Next Post...

-In the next post, I will introduce Python functions and modules that process the data from Kaggle, combine tweets and satellite images into a single json file acting as a source of streaming data, and building a python program that will send requests to an Azure API endpoint, where each request will be a single tweet with a predefined schema.
+In the next post, I will introduce Python functions and modules that process the data from Kaggle, combine tweets and satellite images into a single JSON file acting as a source of streaming data, and building a python program that will send requests to an Azure API endpoint, where each request will be a single tweet with a predefined schema.